cosmos/cosmos-sdk/docs/core/proto-docs.md

-<a name="cosmos.group.v1beta1.QueryGroupAccountInfo"></a>
+<a name="cosmos.group.v1beta1.QueryGroupAccountInfoRequest"></a>

-### QueryGroupAccountInfo
+### QueryGroupAccountInfoRequest
-QueryGroupAccountInfo is the Query/GroupAccountInfo request type.
+QueryGroupAccountInfoRequest is the Query/GroupAccountInfo request type.

 | Field | Type | Label | Description |